loning/universe/README.md

 14. [Ethical Explanations](theories/ethical_explanations.md) - Explanations of basic ethical problems by the theoretical framework
 15. [Religious Studies Explanations](theories/religious_explanations.md) - Explanations of core religious studies problems by the theoretical framework
 16. [Environmental Science Explanations](theories/environmental_explanations.md) - Explanations of key environmental science problems by the theoretical framework
+17. [Entropy Increase and Observer Dimension](theories/entropy_observer_dimension.md) - Research on the relationship between universe entropy increase and observer dimension elevation
+18. [Free Will and Quantum Entanglement](theories/free_will_quantum_entanglement.md) - Research on the essence of free will from the perspective of quantum entanglement and classicalization

 ## 核心数学公式 (Core Mathematical Formulations)